MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/how-tos/installing-dsc-resources.md

 ---
-ms.date: 08/15/2022
-keywords:  dsc,powershell,resource,gallery,setup
+description: >
+  This article covers how to find and install DSC Resources from the PowerShell Gallery. ms.date: 08/15/2022
 title:  Installing DSC Resources
-description: >
-  This article covers how to find and install DSC Resources from the PowerShell Gallery.
 ---

 # Installing DSC Resources